radian-software/prescient.el/README.md

   [`no-littering`][no-littering].

 * `prescient-filter-method`: A list of algorithms to use for filtering candidates.
-The default is `literal` and `initialism` as described above, but you can also use substring matching, initialism matching, regexp matching, fuzzy matching, or any combination of those.
+The default is `literal`, `regexp`, and `initialism` as described above, but you can also use substring matching, initialism matching, regexp matching, fuzzy matching, or any combination of those.
 See the docstring for full details.

-* `ivy-prescient-excluded-commands`: Some commands, like `swiper`, don't benefit from `prescient.el` sorting, so their usage statistics just pollute the save file.
-You can tell `prescient.el` about them here.

 * `ivy-prescient-sort-commands`: Some [Counsel] commands, like `counsel-find-library`, intentionally disable sorting for their